nilffej/Handlebars/README.md

 Roster: Kenneth Chin, Calvin Chu, Jeff Lin (Project Manager), and Henry Liu

 ## Website purpose:
-Our website's purpose is to allow a user to explore nearby city bikes, the weather of a certain location, and an image of the location.
+Our website's purpose is to allow a user to explore nearby city bikes, check the weather of a certain location, and see an image of the location.
 Users will also be given the opportunity to rate bike companies which will be visible to other users.

 ## APIs:
 [City Bike](http://api.citybik.es/v2/networks) [[Documentation](http://api.citybik.es/v2/#filter)]